-Home » Your water supply » Our Water Sources » Emigrant Creek Dam
+Home » The region's water supply » Our Water Sources » Emigrant Creek Dam

 Emigrant Creek Dam is located near Tintenbar, 11km north-west of Byron Bay.
 The water in Emigrant Creek Dam comes from a catchment that is an agricultural area with rural residential and some tourist development.